 The Household Charge is an annual charge introduced by the Local Government (Household Charge) Act 2011 which is payable by owners of residential property.
 The household charge is an interim measure pending the introduction of a full property tax.
 (This is a totally separate charge from the NPPR charge) The Household Charge is €100 per residential property situated in the State.
 The household charge is payable by the owner of the building in respect of each unit of residential accommodation.

 Owners of residential property on the liability date of 1st January 2012, subject to a limited number of exemptions and waivers (see web site www.householdcharge.ie ), were liable to pay the household charge by 31st March 2012.
 From 1 July 2013, any outstanding Household Charge liability (including late penalties) was increased to €200 and is payable to Revenue.
 (See web site for details www.householdcharge.ie )

-If you inherit or receive a gift of property you maybe liable to Capital Acquisition Tax (CAT).
+If you inherit or receive a gift of property you may be liable to Capital Acquisition Tax (CAT).
 The current rate of CAT is 33%.
 There are a number of exemptions and reliefs.
-See attached link for information http://www.revenue.ie/en/tax/cat/index.html.
+See attached link for information https://www.revenue.ie/en/gains-gifts-and-inheritance/index.aspx

 If you require further information on taxation please contact John Daly firstname.lastname@example.org, and he will assist you.